 In addition to the Inspector General, the OIG staff positions consist of a Counsel/Assistant Inspector General for Investigations, an Assistant Inspector General for Audits, three auditors, and a staff assistant.
 Additionally, the OIG staff is augmented by contract auditors.
-The Assistant Inspector General for Audits position is currently vacant.
-In our Fiscal Year (FY) 2019 budget submission to the Board, the Inspector General requested funding for two additional auditor positions, noting that the positions are necessary to ensure adequate oversight of the NLRB's mission functions.
+The Assistant Inspector General for Audits position was vacant during the reporting period.
+In our Fiscal Year (FY) 2020 budget submission to the Board, the Inspector General requested funding for two additional auditor positions, noting that the positions are necessary to ensure adequate oversight of the NLRB's mission functions.